dmort27/kairos-yaml/CONTRIBUTING.md

 Branch names, commit messages, issues, and pull requests should all be descriptive with appropriate spelling, grammar, and style.

+Commit messages should follow the style outlined in "[How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)".
+In most cases only a single line is necessary, as additional detail can be put in a PR.

 For non-trivial fixes, an issue should generally be created, especially if an experiment's results need to be documented somewhere.

 If a new branch is created for an issue, the branch name should start with the issue number.
 For example, a branch for issue #42, "Lorem ipsum dolor sit amet", should be called something like `42-lorem-ipsum`.